zishengz/gocia/README.md

 ```

 Remember to add this export line to your `~/.bashrc` or the submission script, so that `GOCIA` package is accessible by Python.
+You need to use the absolute path (you can check it by running `pwd` in Bash shell) for this purpose.

 After these, run the following line to test: